Why Adalo Is Ideal for Adding Voice-to-Text to Your App

 For apps with varying voice-to-text setups, be mindful of how custom actions are managed in Adalo.
 Changes to a custom action in one app will affect all apps using that action within your team.
 To avoid unexpected global changes, create separate custom actions for each app when necessary.

-Adalo simplifies deployment by enabling you to release your app as a progressive web app (PWA) and as native iOS and Android apps - all from a single build.
-This ensures a smooth, production-ready experience without the need for additional rebuilds.
+Adalo simplifies deployment by enabling you to release your app as a progressive web app (PWA) and as native iOS and Android apps—all from a single build.
+Unlike platforms that use web wrappers for mobile, Adalo compiles to true native code, ensuring your voice-to-text feature performs optimally on every device.

 Conclusion and Next Steps

-You've now explored the steps to integrate a voice-to-text feature into your app using no-code tools.
+You've now explored the steps to integrate a voice-to-text feature into your app using AI-powered tools.

 What You've Learned